 Save our local's favorite vegan foods to your bucket list.

 Types of places that offer vegan food in Vietnam

 The variety of vegan dining places is much better in big cities, especially in the south, such as Ho Chi Minh, Da Nang, or Hue.
 As you travel to non-tourism areas, there are primarily small eateries or Buddhist temples that offer you vegan food.
 Or else, you might have to ask for vegan dishes at normal (meat-based) restaurants.

-In case there is no English menu (or no menu at all), you can write down, use online translation, or search the food image and show the restaurant.
-Please make sure you tell them carefully about putting only plant ingredients because they might add eggs, fish sauce, or meat-based spices/sauces into the dish.
+If there is no English menu (or no menu), you can write it down, use online translation, or search the food image and show the restaurant.
+Please tell them carefully about putting only plant ingredients because they might add eggs, fish sauce, or meat-based spices/sauces into the dish.